 Picking Savannah as your retirement home can be a smart money move, since Georgia doesn't tax Social Security or other forms of income, making it a good spot for seniors on a budget.

-Savannah also has a lower cost of living than Florida.
+Savannah also has a lower cost of living than in many Florida cities.
 On the leisure front, the city welcomes outdoor enthusiasts with a pleasant climate year-round.
 Those who enjoy indoor pursuits can pick and choose between the many museums and other cultural venues.

 Yuma, Arizona